Change of address or circumstances

 Other evidence you may need to provide

+We usually need to see proof of the change you’re telling us about.
 We'll contact you if we need more evidence or information and explain what you need to provide.
+This can include:

 What happens next

 We'll contact you as soon as we can after receiving confirmation of your change of circumstance and tell you if we need any other evidence.
 We'll aim to do this within 14 days.

 We’re experiencing high demand for our services at the moment, so it may take longer for us to look at the information that you’ve provided.